anishtupe/scoreboard/README.md

-# This is  a scoreboard project we are going to use to show case students scores
+# This is  a scoreboard project we are going to use to show case students score